Glossary

 More Details - General Nautical Terminology SaloonThe main cabin of a vessel

-- General Nautical Terminology SAR
+- General Nautical Terminology, Safety SAR

 The coordinated efforts undertaken to locate and assist individuals in distress or imminent danger, typically at sea, and to bring them to...